aliaqa256/go_pgsql_orm/README.md

 with this small lib you can:

-- create schema
+- create schema (migrate)
-- create table
+- create table (migrate)
 - insert data
 - read one record
+- alert table to change type of cols  (migrate)
+- alert table to add new col (migrate)

 ### this is a simple example of go-pgsql-orm usage.: